laye-lang/laye/Overview.md

-Note that this reference document is not yet implemented fully.
+Note that this overview document is not yet implemented fully.

 ## Types